Shiloni/classification-of-handwritten-digits-using-MNIST-dataset-on-kaggle/README.md

 approx it will be about 15-20 mins to train about 40,000 train data but this may vary depending upon the configuration of your data<br/>

 link to kaggle contest page: <a>https://www.kaggle.com/c/digit-recognizer</a>

+#update
+using 40,000 training examples i was abe to achive accuracy of 96.18 %